rafaelvalotta/PyOffshore/docs/source/index.rst

    This is the first release of PyOffshore (July 23rd, 2024) as part of the NSF Project entitled: ERI: Integration of Offshore Wind Energy and Marine Energy for Efficient Use of the Marine Space.
    Link for the NSF award: https://www.nsf.gov/awardsearch/showAward?AWD_ID=2347702&HistoricalAwards=false

+   Updates will be progressively provided as the project moves forward.
+Further information should be addressed to R.ValottaRodrigues@umb.edu

 Contents